-Writing a reading specialist resume that is accomplishment-based, skills focused if the number one way to land a literacy-based teaching position.
+Writing a reading specialist resume that is accomplishment-based, skills-focused is the number one way to land a literacy-based teaching position.
 It is similar to writing a general teacher resume, but it needs to be specific to your reading and literacy expertise.

 Working with and helping struggling learners is one of the most rewarding experiences an educator can have.
 Other similar titles for a reading specialist could include reading coach, literacy coach, reading intervention teacher, literacy leader, reading coordinator, or reading literacy teacher.

-As a reading specialist, you know how much focus goes into guiding a whole class, as well as the individual student.
-The most effective way to WOW the reader of your resume is to create a reading specialist resume and cover letter that are full of specific accomplishments and can concretely demonstrate your true worth.
+As a reading specialist, you know how much focus goes into guiding a whole class and the individual student.
+The most effective way to WOW the reader of your resume is to create a reading specialist resume and a cover letter full of specific accomplishments and concretely demonstrate your true worth.